likebike/PyHPy/README.txt

     Browser         Nginx          in 'addon'                     in 'nomake'
                                     account.                        account.

-The httpd.conf file that controls everything is located at /home/addon/apache/conf/httpd.conf.
-This file is generated from /home/addon/apache/conf/.src/httpd.conf.tmpl... so if you need to make a change, edit the template and regenerate the httpd.conf file by running "make publish" in /home/addon/apache/conf/.src.
-(You shouldn't need to make any changes, though...)

 The 'addon' Apache writes its logs to serveral places:

-    /home/nomake/logs/access_log   # These two are specific to the nomake.org
+    /home/nomake/logs/access_log_addon   # These two are specific to the /home/nomake/logs/error_log_addon    # nomake.org site.
+You'll usually
-    /home/nomake/logs/error_log    # site.
-You'll usually want to look here.
+                                         # want to look here.

     /home/addon/apache/logs/access_log   # These two are useful for diagnosing /home/addon/apache/logs/error_log    # 'systematic' issues with the server,
                                          # rather than the site.

+The httpd.conf file that controls everything is located at /home/addon/apache/conf/httpd.conf.
+Talk to Christopher if you need a change to be made because this file is an important part of the 'mianfeidawang' framework, which serves a dozen sites besides nomake.org.